rihck/java-11-certification/bookNotes.md

 Hexadecimal | 0 - 9 and letter A-F/a-f | uses 0x or 0X as a prefix | 0xFF, 0xff, 0XFf | case insensitive, so all examples mean the same value.
 Binary | 0 - 1 | uses the number 0 followed by b or B as a prefix | 0b10, 0B10 | case insensitive, so all examples mean the same value.

+:bangbang: **Exame Tip:**
-* Exam tip: We won’t need to convert between number systems on the exam.
-You’ll have to **recognize valid literal values that can be assigned to numbers.**
+> We won’t need to convert between number systems on the exam.
+You’ll have to *recognize valid literal values that can be assigned to numbers.*

 ---
 <a id="c2-literals_underscore"/></a>